Voyen/resume/README.md

 On server create directory to hold resume static files (I simply have a $HOME/site/).

-Once files are generated locally, copy them to this remote directory along with `./server/Dockerfile`.
-Note that the directories in the Dockerfile are relative to the dockerfile on the server, so this repo's structure is irrelevant.
+Once files are generated locally, copy them to this remote directory.
 At this point the server should have a directory with the following structure:

 ```
 $HOME
+├──docker-compose.yml
 └──site
-    ├── andrei-sevtsenko-resume.pdf
-    ├── Dockerfile
+    ├── resume.pdf
     └── index.html
 ```